 All students are encouraged to apply for financial assistance if unable to meet education costs on their own.
 Applications and required forms are available in the Financial Aid Office.
 Applications are considered in chronological order.

-American College of Healthcare participates in the following Federal Financial Aid programs:
+American College of Healthcare and Technology participates in the following Federal Financial Aid programs:

 - Federal Pell Grants

 - Federal Work Study

 Here in ACHT, we do not have an application deadline.
 For more detailed information, contact the Financial Aid Office.
 Application forms include Free Application for Federal Student Aid, an Internal Application, a Default Statement, a Residency Questionnaire and a Federal Loan Application, if applicable.